-- Their catchments can be distinguished into two parts, the hills zone (where the rainfall is relatively high) and the plains zone. - A number of different aquifers containing underground water lie under the area, with fractured rock aquifers found in the hills zone and sedimentary aquifers in the plains zone. - Most of the catchments have watercourses that drain into the River Murray or Lake Alexandrina, which are both part of the South Australian River Murray Water Resource Plan Area (SA River Murray WRPA).
-However, inflows to the SA River Murray WRP Area from the EMLR WRP Area are relatively small, with the EMLR and Marne Saunders PWRAs estimated to contribute only 0.5% of the total annual runoff to the Murray-Darling Basin ((Commonwealth Scientific and Industrial Research Organisation, 2007) cited in (South Australian Murray-Darling Basin Natural Resources Management Board, 2013b)).
+- Their catchments can be distinguished into two parts, the hills zone (where the rainfall is relatively high) and the plains zone. - A number of different aquifers containing underground water lie under the area, with fractured rock aquifers found in the hills zone and sedimentary aquifers in the plains zone. - Most of the catchments have watercourses that drain into the River Murray or Lake Alexandrina, which are both part of the SA River Murray WRP Area (SA River Murray WRP Area).
+However, inflows to the SA River Murray WRP Area from the EMLR WRP Area are relatively small, with the EMLR and Marne Saunders PWRAs estimated to contribute only 0.5% of the total annual runoff to the Murray-Darling Basin (Commonwealth Scientific and Industrial Research Organisation, 2007 cited in South Australian Murray-Darling Basin Natural Resources Management Board, 2019b).

-2.2 Planning timeframe
+2.3 Planning timeframe

-The EMLR LTWP has an indicative timeframe of five years, covering the period July 2017 to June 2022, or until a subsequent LTWP is released.
+The first version of the EMLR LTWP was released in July 2017 with an indicative timeframe of five years for revision or until a subsequent LTWP is released.

 The Basin Plan outlines certain triggers for the review and updating of a LTWP, including the accreditation, amendment or adoption of the water resource plan for the water resource plan area, or published updates to the Basin-Wide Environmental Watering Strategy (BWEWS) that materially affect the LTWP.
-It is anticipated that the first water resource plan for the EMLR WRP Area will be accredited in late 2018, triggering a need to review and update the EMLR LTWP.
+A WRP for the EMLR WRP Area was accredited on 13 November 2019 and this has triggered a review and update of the EMLR LTWP.
 The State may also choose to revise and update the EMLR LTWP at any time.